JamesHBickerton/DevNotes/Notes/html.md

 A technique used to make a webpage adjust it's layout to a specific screen size (makes websites usable on all devices).

 <ol>
     <li><strong>Fluid layouts -</strong> allows the website to adapt to the viewport width/height.
 Use percentages instead of pixels.
 Always use the max-width property instead of the width property.
-The usual default is 1200px or 120rem.
+The usual default is 1200px or 120rem (or sometimes also 1140px).
     </li>
     <li><strong>Responsive units -</strong> using the 'rem' unit instead of pixels.
 This makes it easy for us to scale the entire page up or down automatically.
 1rem is set to 10px - this makes it easy for us to calculate the length.</li>
     <li><strong>Flexible/fluid images -</strong> images behave differently to text content as they do not scale automatically when we change the viewport.
 We usually do this by using percentages for image dimensions with the max-width property.</li>